hrishin/hrishidev/_posts/2025-10-23-nvidia-cuda-gpu-on-kube.markdown

 ```

 Each vGPU appears as a complete GPU to the guest OS, enabling standard CUDA applications without modification.
-Can use the Kata containers to to enable vGPU on the Kubernetes.
+Can use the Kata containers to enable vGPU on the Kubernetes.

 `Note: In order to use vGPU, vGPU requires NVIDIA vGPU license`